Tony Marston's Blog About software development, PHP and OOP

 5. Singletons are NOT evil

 Singletons can be implemented in one of two ways - either as a separate method within each class, or as a static method within a single singleton class.
-The latter choice does not have the problems encountered in the former.
+The latter choice does not have the problems encountered in the former, so those coders who think that singletons are bad are obviously using the inferior implementation.

 6. Getters and Setters are EVIL